How To Cut The Cost of Buying Your First Home

 - A valuation which is usually about £250

 - A RICS Condition Report which is about the same price

 - A Homebuyer Report will cost you in the region of £500

 - A Structural Survey will be around £750

-Once you deal has been agreed you need to get it completed as quickly as you can.
+Once your deal has been agreed you need to get it completed as fast as you can.
 This is to avoid someone else making a higher offer before you have signed the dotted line.
 If that happens, the seller could insist on you paying more if you still want to buy their home.

-Once everything is signed and sealed and you are ready to move in, it can be very tempting just to find the cheapest removal firm that you can.
-This really can be a false economy because often if you use a man with a van, for example, your goods are not insured if anything gets damaged.
-Use a reputable company that is a member of the British Association of Removers, and you are guaranteed that your goods will be safe, and it not they will be insured.
+Once everything is signed and sealed and you are ready to move it, it can be very tempting to just find the cheapest removal firm that you can.
+This really can be a false economy because often if you use a man with a van your goods are not insured if anything gets damaged.
+Use a reputable company that is a member of the British Association of Removers.
+Then it is guaranteed that your goods will be safe, and if not at least they will be insured.

 I hope this blog post has helped you to save some money when buying your first home and good luck!
 Let me know your thoughts in the comments below or tweet me @BritOnABudget1!